Titanfall (video game): Reception

-Reviewers thought Titanfall was a successful evolution of the genre, with GameSpot's Chris Watters calling it "a great leap forward for shooters" and EGMs Chris Holzworth declaring the game "unquestionably worthy of all the praises sung about it", but Eurogamer's Whitehead concluded that the game was "more of a step forward ... than a leap".
-Polygon's Arthur Gies said Titanfall was not the "kind sea change Modern Warfare started".
+Reviewers thought Titanfall was a successful evolution of the genre, with GameSpots Chris Watters calling it "a great leap forward for shooters" and EGMs Chris Holzworth declaring the game "unquestionably worthy of all the praises sung about it", but Eurogamers Whitehead concluded that the game was "more of a step forward ... than a leap".
+Polygons Arthur Gies said Titanfall was not the "kind sea change Modern Warfare started".
 Peter Bright of Ars Technica wrote that the game's multiplayer was "not groundbreaking" and did not surpass Call of Dutys, and Edge decided that Titanfall "might not be Xbox One's killer app".
 Reflecting on a lack of sales data a month after release, Paul Tassi wrote that the "buzz" surrounding Titanfalls release "seemed to fade abnormally quickly" and that the game has not "capitalized on the goodwill it had ahead of, and even during, launch".
 Calling the game a disappointment, Watson said "People paid for it, played it for two weeks, then left it completely".
 While EA COO Peter Moore told investors on a May 2014 call that the game had sold 925,000 retail copies in the United States during its launch month, that number came from an external NPD Group report that Titanfall was March's top-selling game.
 NPD Group reported it was April's top-selling game as well.
 As of May 2014, EA had not released figures on Titanfalls sales, an uncommon practice that drew skepticism from journalists such as Paul Tassi.
 IGN reported that Titanfall sold ten million copies as of October 2015, but other sources could not conclude whether the Vince Zampella source tweet meant ten million units sold or unique players.